Komsomolsk-on-Amur: Administrative and municipal status

 Within the framework of administrative divisions, Komsomolsk-on-Amur serves as the administrative center of Komsomolsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the city of krai significance of Komsomolsk-na-Amure—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of krai significance of Komsomolsk-na-Amure is incorporated as Komsomolsk-na-Amure Urban Okrug.
 The city is administratively divided into 2 okrugs (previously raion), coinciding with the historical parts: Leninsky (Dzemgi) and Central.

 In the Soviet period, the administrative-territorial division of the city was different from the present.
 In accordance with the Decree of the Presidium of the Supreme Soviet of the RSFSR of 19 October 1943 were formed Lenin, Stalin and Central areas.
 Stalinsky district included the territory of Railway Amurstali and residential community.

-Presidium of the Supreme Soviet of the RSFSR "On the Abolition of the city of Komsomolsk-on-Amur, Khabarovsk Krai" on August 7, 1957 in the district division was abolished, but the decree of March 31, 1972 the Presidium of the Supreme Soviet of the newly divided the city into two districts - Central and Leninsky.
+"On the Abolition of the city of Komsomolsk-on-Amur, Khabarovsk Krai" by the Presidium of the Supreme Soviet of the RSFSR on August 7, 1957 abolished the district division.
+However, a decree of March 31, 1972 by the Presidium of the Supreme Soviet redivided the city into two districts – Central and Leninsky.

 Geography

 The city and its suburbs stretch for over 30 km along the left bank of the Amur River.
 The river at this point is up to 2.5 km wide.
 Lake Khummi is located southeast of the city.

-The distance to Khabarovsk—the administrative center of the krai—is 356 km; to the Pacific Ocean—about 300 km.
+The distance to Khabarovsk – the administrative center of the krai – is 356 km, and to the Sea of Okhotsk it is about 300 km.
 The nearest other major town is Amursk, about 45 km south.

 It is about 3900 mi east of Moscow, and lies at the eastern end of the BAM Railway.

 Climate

 Komsomolsk-on-Amur has an extreme humid continental climate (Köppen Dfb), featuring warm summers and bitterly cold winters.
 Temperatures in the area of the city typically change by over 56 C-change over the course of the year, with a daily average of -24.7 C in January, compared to +20.3 C in July.
 This city has exceptionally cold winter temperatures for its latitude of 51 degrees N, which is about the same as that of London.
-But, while both cities have comparable summer temperatures, Komsomolsk's winter temperatures are more similar to Norilsk than to London.
+In fact, Komsomolsk's winter temperatures are more similar to Norilsk than to London, although its summers are marginally hotter than London's.